Bible Study Opportunities

 Now faith is the assurance of things hoped for, the conviction of things not seen.

-Since our parishioners have come to us from many denominations and from many places on their individual faith journeys, there are apt to be lively discussions on our individual differences and agreements.
+Because our parishioners have come to us from many denominations and from many places on their individual faith journeys, there are apt to be lively discussions about our individual differences and agreements.
 No one is required to “toe the line.”
 Each person, through prayer and study, is expected to grow in the Christian faith.
 Where you are today is less important than where you will be tomorrow.